 Virtual health, sometimes called telehealth, is an idea whose time has come.

 When you’re sick or nursing a minor injury, you don’t necessarily want to deal with the hassles of making and going to an appointment with your doctor.
-Why disrupt your workday, or necessary recovery, to commute to a doctor’s office when you can get high-quality health care through your laptop?
+Why disrupt your workday, or necessary recovery, to commute to a doctor’s office when you can get high-quality health care through your laptop, via a virtual house call?

-Virtual health options can also be personalized.
+Virtual care options can also be personalized for your medical history.
 As the Harvard Business Review noted in 2018, “In the process, patients can become more engaged in their own care, and one-size-fits-all care services will be slowly supplanted by increasingly personalized options — allowing people to choose care on their own terms.”

 So, virtual health services are often more convenient, more personal, less expensive for you and for the health system at large, and generally more efficient within an extremely complex medical services system.
 But which virtual health services are the right fit for you?